 Namely, the future lessee and the lessor should understand in much detail as possible their rights and duties.
-That away, they can avoid any potential disputes in the future.
-Non Bali residents could sign the leasehold agreement which could simplifies all the procedure.
+That way, they can avoid any potential disputes in the future.
+Non-Bali residents could sign the leasehold agreement which could simplify all the procedure.

 As this type of a contract does not fall within the competences of National Land Agency (BPN) the length of renting is not restricted and can repeatedly be extended but in practice usually does not exceed 25 years.

 The Basic Agrarian Law No. 5 Year 1960 administer the legal system concerning land and property in Bali.
 Unlike the real estate markets in many western countries, the Indonesian law requires the owner of the land to be an Indonesian citizen.
 Having said that, it is impossible for a foreigner or a company with foreign investment to become an owner with full rights that come with it.

 There are, however, alternatives to the full ownership, so-called freehold, that can be taken advantage of.
 The most common way how to acquire a property in Bali is via PT PMA (Foreign Investment Limited Liability Company) the only form of company ownership open to non-Indonesian nationals.